nerves-project/nerves/guides/advanced/porting-guide.md

 4. **Firmware blobs.** Some peripherals (WiFi, Bluetooth, GPU) require proprietary firmware files that the kernel loads at runtime on the peripheral's microcontroller.
 These usually live in `/lib/firmware/` and you can find them in the [linux-firmware](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/) repository or in the manufacturer's documentation.

-If you're struggling to find any of these, search for your SoC on the following sites -chances are someone has already done the hard work:
+If you're struggling to find any of these, search for your SoC on the following sites, chances are someone has already done the hard work:

 - [Armbian](https://www.armbian.com/), great for SBCs, has working kernel configs and U-Boot for hundreds of boards
 - [Buildroot defconfigs](https://git.buildroot.net/buildroot/tree/configs), Buildroot ships with configs for many boards out of the box